Principles of Practice

 Faith and Motivation

-Yoga practice is an inward journey that promotes self transformation.
-You need faith and motivation to undertake this journey, a strong will to change your destructive old habits and consistent effort to develop healthy habits that will changes the quality of your life.
+Yoga practice is an inward journey of self development and transformation that promotes good health.
+You need faith and motivation to undertake this journey.
+A strong will, is essential to change your destructive old habits and a consistent effort to cultivate healthy habits that will change the quality of your life.

 Positive Attitude

-Attitudes play a significant role in the personality and health.
-Positive attitude builds inner strength and confidence and keeps you free from pain.
-Negative attitude destroys the mind-body balance and creates obstacles for good health.
+Attitudes play a significant role in grooming your personality and your health.
+Positive attitude builds inner strength and confidence and keeps you free from disturbance and pain.
+Negative attitude destroys your mind-body balance and develops health issues.

 Understanding Asanas and Pranayamas

-It is best to learn asanas and pranayama from an experienced and competent teacher who will educate you about this wonderful discipline and guide you with the correct practice.
+It is best to learn asanas and pranayama from an experienced and competent teacher who will educate you about this wonderful discipline, inspire you and guide you in your practice.
 All your doubts will also be cleared.

-Your physical and mental condition changes everyday; it changes from time to time.
-Realistically assess your condition and accept it before you start your practice.
-Such a practice will be really beneficial.
+Your physical and mental condition changes from time to time.
+Realistically, assess your mental and physical condition and accept it before you start your everyday practice.
+Such a practice will help you adapt and adjust better to changes, correct your imbalances and conserve energy that is generated during your practice.

 Self-Awareness